EarthDial: Turning Multi-sensory Earth Observations to Interactive Dialogues: Experiments

 \section{Experiments}

 Here, we discuss the experimental results of the proposed EarthDial across a diverse set of applications, including RGB, multispectral, SAR, infrared, and thermal imagery.
-Our evaluation covers various tasks such as scene classification, referred object detection, region captioning, grounding descriptions, VQA, image captioning, change detection, methane plume detection and urban heat island. \textbf{Scene classification:} For zero-shot evaluation, we compare EarthDial with RGB datasets in Tab. \ref{tab:classification}, whereas BigEarthNet (RGB) was supervised.
+Our evaluation covers various tasks such as scene classification, referred object detection, region captioning, grounding descriptions, VQA, image captioning, change detection, and methane plume detection. \textbf{Scene classification:} For zero-shot evaluation, we compare EarthDial with RGB datasets in Tab. \ref{tab:classification}, whereas BigEarthNet (RGB), xBD Set 1, and fMoW are supervised.
 We also compare multi-spectral (MS) datasets (BigEarthNet, SoSAT-LCZ42), and the RGB-Infrared TreeSatAI dataset as shown in Tab. \ref{tab:ms_classification}.
 We notice that EarthDial shows consistent performance gain against existing generic and specialized VLMs.
 Moreover, EarthDial outperforms temporal scene classification FMoW as well as over xBD test-set 1 for disaster assessment \cite{gupta2019creating} as in Tab. \ref{tab:classification}.
+Further results are in a supplementary document.

 \textbf{Object Detection:} Following~\cite{kuckreja2024geochat}, we address three sub-tasks: referred object detection, region captioning, and grounding description.
 We consider existing generic VLMs like GPT-4o, InternVL2-4B while specialized GeoChat for the comparison.
 As existing InternVL2 doesn't provide the rotated bounding boxes, for fair comparison, we finetune the InternVL2 on GeoChat-Instruct and compared it with our EarthDial.
 Table~\ref{tab:detection}, ~\ref{tab:region_captioning}, and ~\ref{tab:grounding_description} depict our EarthDial is a clear winner and consistently outperforms the all other compared VLMs by a large margin.
 Especially on grounding description tasks, where existing methods struggle to detect/localize the objects, our Earthdial achieves higher mAP.
 Also, improved results on SAR imagery datasets showcase the multi-modal data processing capability of our EarthDial.